TrueFiEng/Waffle/docs/source/configuration.rst

     .. note::

-      Waffle recognises :code:`waffle.json` as default configuration file.
+      Waffle recognises :code:`waffle.json` as the default configuration file.
 If your configuration file is called :code:`waffle.json`, it's possible to use just :code:`waffle` to build contracts.

     .. code-block:: json